xinuzo/xinuzo_vault/Mathematics/Graph Theory/Glossary.md

 A **cycle** is a closed path of length 3 or more.
 It starts and ends at the same vertex, and no other vertices are repeated.

 A **tour** is a general term for a closed walk, often with specific properties defined by the context.
+A **tour** travel every edge at least once.

 An **Eulerian trail** is a trail that contains **every edge** of the graph exactly once.
 It exists if and only if the graph is connected and has exactly zero or two vertices of odd degree.